At A Glance

 Struggle for resources

 The region, historically separate and long neglected by Khartoum, lacks basic infrastructure and social services.
-Experts say the motives for the rebellion were exclusion from political power, lack of roads, schools and water infrastructure.
+Experts say the motives for the rebellion are exclusion from political power, lack of roads, schools and water infrastructure.

 Land used to belong to tribes – Darfur means 'the place of the Fur people'.
 There are at least 36 main tribes in the region.